SaleDrop

 How we verify a deal

 A discount badge is a marketing claim, not a fact.
-Our whole job is to check that claim against what an item has genuinely cost over time, so you can tell a real markdown from a number invented to look like one.
+Our job is to check that claim against what an item has genuinely cost over time.

 We keep the price, not just today's price